mafintosh/abstract-extension/README.md

 Encode a message to a buffer based on the message encoding.

-#### `messages.onmessage(remoteId, message, [context])`

-Call this when you receive a message.
-Will match the remoteId internally and call the relevant `msg.onmessage` handler with the decoded message.

 #### `const list = messages.names()`

 Returns a sorted list of message names.
-You need to pass this to another pairing instance somehow.
+You need to pass this to another remote pairing instance somehow.

-#### `messages.onnames(remoteNames)`
+#### `const remote = messages.remote()`

-Call this with the remote list of names.
+Call this to setup remote pairing.

+#### `remote.update(names)`

+Pass the names of another instance to setup the pairing

+#### `remote.onmessage(id, message, [context])`

+Pair the remote id with the corresponding local message and call the onmessage handler.
+Optionally pass a context object that is simply passed along to the `message.onmessage` function

 ## License